haskellfoundation/haskellfoundation.github.io/careers/devops.markdown

 * Most GHC services are hosted by a single machine running NixOS.
 This includes our PostreSQL database, GitLab and Grafana instances, our Docker registry, as well as various project-specific services.
 All of these services are provisioned via their associated Nix modules.
 * Our CI infrastructure builds upon GitLab Pipelines, using Docker for build isolation and reproducibility on Linux.
 A qualified applicant should be comfortable with both technologies.
 * We maintain a fleet of heterogeneous CI runners, covering Linux (AArch64, x86-64), Windows (x86-64), and Darwin (AArch64).
-Having some familiarity with all three of these platforms would be useful.

 # Bonus Points